benedikt-wueller/bezier-spline-kotlin/README.md

 A generic bezier spline implementation for Kotlin and Java [WIP].

-**Note**: currently only the computation if control points is implemented.
+**Note**: currently only the computation of control points is implemented.

 Example
 -------